sheaivey/rx5808-pro-diversity/README.md

 ##Hardware
 This project is centered around the rx5808 5.8ghz receiver module which can be found at a number of online stores.

-I have modified the origional schematics to incorperate the diversity setup.
+I have modified the original schematics to incorporate the diversity setup.

 I have also added LEDs to represent which antenna is currently being selected.